The Armed Forces Covenant is a promise from the nation ensuring that those who serve or who have served, and their families, are treated fairly.

 In December 2014, Greater Manchester Combined Authority became the first combined authority to sign the Covenant.
 Working with our partners, we have established an Armed Forces Hub to co-ordinate a strategic response to the opportunities and challenges that face the Armed Forces community.

 The Hub is co-ordinating activity around work and skills; age-friendly places; healthy ageing; housing, planning and transport; culture and learning; and communications.
-It has already delivered e-learning for all those who are seeking to develop their knowledge of the needs of the Armed Forces community - you can access the e-learning for Frontline Workers here.
+It has already delivered e-learning for all those who are seeking to develop their knowledge of the needs of the Armed Forces community - you can access the e-learning for Frontline Workers here (link opens in a new tab).

 Armed Forces Covenant